digital-ai/release-integration-sdk-workshop/part-3/lab-6-prepare-for-kubernetes.md

-# Lab 6 - Production setup: Kubernetes & Remote Runner
+# Lab 6 - Production setup: Kubernetes & Release runner

 ⚡️ **Note:** Some Kubernetes experience is needed to make the best of this exercise.
 Feel free to skip this part of Kubernetes is all new to you (or be prepared for a steep learning curve)

 In previous labs you have used the development environment that is purely Docker-based.
 However, this set up is not suitable for production use, due to issues with  scalability, manageability and security.

-This part of the workshop walks you through setting up Digital.ai Release with the **Remote Runner in Kubernetes** to run container-based tasks.
+This part of the workshop walks you through setting up Digital.ai Release with the **Release runner in Kubernetes** to run container-based tasks.

-The Remote Runner is the glue between the main Release application and the container tasks that are being run.
+The Release runner is the glue between the main Release application and the container tasks that are being run.
 It lives inside Kubernetes, registers itself with Digital.ai Release and then waits for work.
 When a task needs to be executed, it launches a pod to do so and takes care of the communication between task and Release.

 Note that for this setup, it is not required that the Release server itself runs inside Kubernetes.
 In fact, we will keep the same development server and make it use Kubernetes instead of Docker.

-Another thing that is useful to know is that the Remote Runner establishes its connection to Release through an outbound connection to the Release server.
-The Release server needs to be reachable, but the Remote Runner inside Kubernetes does not need to be exposed.
+Another thing that is useful to know is that the Release runner establishes its connection to Release through an outbound connection to the Release server.
+The Release server needs to be reachable, but the Release runner inside Kubernetes does not need to be exposed.
 This is useful for scenarios where container-based task run in a priviliged network, for example to do production deployments.
 Only the tasks will have network access then, not the entire Release server.

 ## Prerequisites